wallamejorge/MatlabTrafficTolbox/README.md

 # MatlabTrafficTolbox
-A Matlab's Toolbox for traffic control &amp; simulations.
+A Matlab's Toolbox for traffic control &amp; simulations.The idea with this software is developt a free and easy emulator for educational reasons in traffic modeling and control.
+It is known that in software package as PTV VISSIM you can't set the dynamics equations and remove some variables that you dont want.
+All these reasons are my motivations to developt in the fellow months a total free/open Traffic toolbox for Matlab.